Aiven-Open/klaw-docs/3.1/docs/getting_started/getting_started.rst

     mvn clean package

-This should create a jar (kafkawizeclusterapi-3.1.jar) in target dir.
+This should create a jar (kafkawizeclusterapi-3.2.jar) in target dir.

+Kafka connectivity between ClusterApi application and Kafka cluster, if SSL connection needs to be configured, configure "environment".connect_with_ssl_kafkacluster in application properties to true and configure the other keystore properties even.

 Run::

- java -jar kafkawizeclusterapi-3.1.jar
+ java -jar kafkawizeclusterapi-3.2.jar

 4 Metastore setup
 -----------------